gautam-bits/Weather-App/README.md

 - Create a config.js
 - Add your own API_KEY to a config.js file and import it to App.js
 - `cd weather-app-react`
-- Install node packages `npm install`
+- Install node packages and dependencies `npm install`
 - Serve it locally `npm start`
 - Go to http://localhost:3000